-Patricia Silver (firstname.lastname@example.org) is a Visiting Research Scholar at the Center for Place, Culture, and Politics at the City University of New York, Graduate Center.
+Patricia Silver (firstname.lastname@example.org) is a Research Scholar with Ronin Institute.
 She has a Ph.D. in cultural anthropology from American University in Washington, D.C.
 In 2005, she moved to Orlando from Puerto Rico for a visiting faculty position in anthropology at the University of Central Florida, which she held until 2009.
 While there, she co-directed the oral history project, “Puerto Ricans in Central Florida from 1940s to 1980s: A History.”
 She also consulted on an oral history project in April 2012, “Cultural Foundations of Puerto Rican Orlando,” and directed a third project in November 2012, “Puerto Rican Political Participation and Civic Engagement.”
 She served as co-editor of the spring 2010 special issue on Puerto Ricans in Central Florida from CENTRO: Journal of the Center for Puerto Rican Studies.
 Her publications have appeared in American Ethnologist, Identities, CENTRO: Journal of the Center for Puerto Rican Studies, Southern Cultures, Latino Studies, and Memory Studies.
 She is currently working on a book manuscript, Not That Kind of Latino: Difference and Politics in a Sunbelt City.

 Current research areas:

 Puerto Rican and Latino Studies